Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/application/altinn-apps/app/app-backend/app-events/_index.md

 weight: 100
 ---

-The App Backend has a defined event model that can be used by the app developer to controll when logic in the service implementation will run.
+The application backend has a defined event model that can be used by the app developer to controll when logic in the app will run.

 These events are mapped to functional events triggered by end users or systems.
 This functional events are typical trigged by a API-call from App Frontend or other systems/applications using the API's in App Backend.